-For financial accounting and reporting purposes, the defeased Series 2009 Revenue Bonds (\$5,210,000 at December 31, 2020) are considered retired and, along with the funds held in trust, are not included in the accompanying financial statements.
+For financial accounting and reporting purposes, the defeased Series 2009 Revenue Bonds are considered retired and, along with the funds held in trust, are not included in the accompanying financial statements.
+As of December 31, 2021 the defeased Bonds balance was zero.